hazelcast/hazelcast/hazelcast-documentation/src/Config.md

 ## XML Configuration Composition

 You can compose your Hazelcast XML Configuration file from multiple XML configuration snippets.
-In order to compose XML configuration you can use `<import/>` element to load different XML configuration files.
+In order to compose XML configuration, you can use `<import/>` element to load different XML configuration files.
 For example:

-hazelcast-config.xml
+hazelcast-config.xml:

 ```xml
 <hazelcast>
   <import resource="development-group-config.xml"/>